 Neutering will help prevent this behaviour.
 Even better, it also has long-term health benefits.

 When to neuter

 The best time to neuter your kitten – male or female – is at around 6 months old.
 This is the time when that cute little bundle of fluff becomes sexually mature.
 Talk to your vet for advice about all aspects of neutering.

 Love and affection

 Neutering is very straightforward, so you can usually take your kitten home on the same day.
-She may be slightly groggy after the operation, so let her recover in a quiet area.
-In fact, she might even follow her natural instinct to hide somewhere in the house where she feels safe.
+They may be slightly groggy after the operation, so let them recover in a quiet area.
+In fact, they might even follow their natural instinct to hide somewhere in the house where they feel safe.
 In the wild, big cats retreat to recover from illness or injury, so this is perfectly normal behaviour.
-Give her plenty of love and reassurance and she should be back to normal in 24–48 hours.
+Give them plenty of love and reassurance and they should be back to normal in 24–48 hours.

-Getting your kitten neutered will help protect and improve her health.
+Getting your kitten neutered will help protect and improve their health.
 This simple procedure will also help to reduce too many unwanted kittens being born.